Bayesian Semiparametric Multivariate Density Deconvolution: Supplementary Materials

 \section{Supplementary Materials}

-The Supplementary Materials present our arguments in favor of finite mixture models, pointing out how their close connections and their subtle differences with possible infinite dimensional alternatives are exploited to achieve significant reduction in computational complexity while retaining the major advantages of infinite dimensional mixture models including model flexibility and automated model selection and model averaging.
-The Supplementary Materials also present discussions on the contrasts between regression and measurement errors that preclude the use of covariance regression techniques to model conditionally heteroscedastic measurement errors, the proofs of the theoretical results presented in Section \ref{sec: mvt model flexibility}, some additional figures, and results of additional simulation experiments.
-The EATS data analyzed in Section \ref{sec: mvt data analysis} can be accessed from National Cancer Institute arranging a Material Transfer Agreement.
-R programs implementing our methods are available from the first author upon request.
+The Supplementary Materials discuss the choice of hyper-parameters and MCMC algorithms to sample from the posterior, including the two-stage estimation procedure for conditionally heteroscedastic measurement errors.
+The Supplementary Materials also present our arguments in favor of finite mixture models, pointing out how their close connections and their subtle differences with possible infinite dimensional alternatives are exploited to achieve significant reduction in computational complexity while retaining the major advantages of infinite dimensional mixture models including model flexibility and automated model selection and model averaging.
+The Supplementary Materials additionally present discussions on the contrasts between regression and measurement errors that preclude the use of covariance regression techniques to model conditionally heteroscedastic measurement errors, the proofs of the theoretical results presented in Section \ref{sec: mvt model flexibility}, some additional figures, and results of additional simulation experiments.
+R programs implementing the deconvolution methods for conditionally heteroscedastic errors are included as part of the Supplementary Materials.
+The EATS data analyzed in Section \ref{sec: mvt data analysis} can be accessed from National Cancer Institute by arranging a Material Transfer Agreement.
+A simulated data set, simulated according to one of the designs described in Section \ref{sec: mvt simulation studies}, and a `readme' file providing additional details are also included in the Supplementary Materials.

 \baselineskip=14pt